BWibo/3dcitydb-mkdocs/docs/compatibility.md

 data model differences and unsupported features between both CityGML versions.
 The [citydb-tool](./citydb-tool/index.md) offers options to handle some of those differences on-the-fly (see [below](#handle-citygml-version-differences)).

-The same applies to CityJSON: data can be managed without loss when the same CityJSON version is used for import and export, but changing versions may lead to data loss.
+The same applies to CityJSON: Data can be managed without loss when the same CityJSON version is used for import and export, but changing versions may lead to data loss.

 ## Migrate CityGML or CityJSON data